udistrital/sga_documentacion/.github/ISSUE_TEMPLATE/template-for-analyst-.md

 ---
-name: 'Template for developer '
+name: 'Template for analyst '
-about: 'Template for developer issue '
+about: 'Template for analyst issue '
 title: ''
 labels: ''
 assignees: ''